hknutzen/Netspoc/technical.markdown

 Netspoc finds paths inside the network topology.
-As we have seen above, zones have been applied to accelerate graph traversal, and consistently, we will consider the network topology graph to be build by zones and managed routers (nodes) and interfaces (edges).
+As we have seen above, zones have been applied to accelerate graph traversal, and consistently, we will consider the network topology graph to be build by zones and managed routers (nodes) and interfaces (edges) when it comes to graph traversal.
 For a clearer representation, we will therefore omit the representation of networks and unmanaged routers in the following pictures.
 Zones will be depicted as lines and managed routers by an uncolored router symbol instead.

-{% include image.html src="./images/traversal_graph_representation.png" description="To explain graph traversal, zones will be depicted as lines and managed routers by uncoloured router symbols." %}
+{% include image.html src="./images/traversal_graph_representation.png" description="**Topology representation for graph traversal:** Zones are depicted as lines and managed routers by uncoloured router symbols." %}

-* * *
-This might be placed somewhere else... or will be replaced anyway...
+### Netspocs approach to path finding

-For the Netspoc approach to find paths from a certain source to a destination, the topology graph is prepared by a single depth first search starting at a randomly chosen `zone1`.
+To find paths from a certain source to a destination, the topology graph is prepared by a single depth first search starting at a randomly chosen `zone1`.
 The distances of the graphs node objects to `zone1` are identified and stored in the respective objects.
-Then, the path from source to destination can be easily found by starting at source and destination and walking towards smaller distances/ `zone1` until the paths meet.
-Loops are contracted to a single node.
+Then, the path from source to destination can be easily found by starting at source and destination nodes, walking towards smaller distances/`zone1` until the paths meet.
+Loops are contracted to a single node with a common intermediate distance being applied to all loop nodes, except for the loop exit to `zone1`.

-{% include image.html src="./images/find_paths.png" description="Paths are found by walking from source and destination towards zone1." %}
+{% include image.html src="./images/find_paths.png" description="**Path finding in Netspoc:** Paths are found by walking from source and destination towards zone1 until the connecting node is found." %}

-* * *

 ### Identifying distances and loops

 Netspoc now conducts the depth first search from a randomly chosen `zone1`.
 Within every zone and router object reached, the distance (x2!) to `zone1` is stored.
-Additionally, the interface leading to `zone1` is stored in the objects and the zones or routers facing to `zone1` are stored in every processed interface.
-Thus, every interface, router and zone knows where to go to reach `zone1`.
+To have the direction to `zone1` available at every node, the interface (for zones/routers) or zone/router object (for interfaces) leading to `zone1` is stored in the node objects.

-Whenever a loop is found, that is, a node that has already been discovered is reached again, a loop object is created (Fig. x, 10, 14).
-This loop object contains the node that has been visited twice as loop `exit` and the distance of that node to `zone1` +1.
-Then, Netspoc returns from recursion and references this loop object in the loop variable of all nodes located on the loop path (Fig. x, 11-12, 15-21).
-As we want all nodes inside a loop to be represented as a single node, Netspoc needs to recognize nested loops.
-Whenever Netspoc is on a loop return path and finds a node already referencing a loop object (Fig.x, 16), the loop objects are compared.
-The nodes loop reference is then set to the object of the bigger top level loop (that is, the loop with a lower distance to `zone1`).
-Additionally, a reference to the bigger loop object is set in the `redirect` variable of the smaller sub loop.
-Thus, nodes of the sub loop that are not on the loop path of the bigger loop can be identified later to reset the loop reference.
+Whenever a loop is found, that is, a node that has already been discovered is reached again, a loop object is created (**Applying distances**, 10, 14).
+This loop object contains the node that has been visited twice as loop `exit` and the distance of that node to `zone1` +1 as loop distance.
+Then, Netspoc returns from recursion and references the loop object in the loop variable of all nodes located on the loop path (**Applying distances**, 11-12, 15-21).
+As we want all nodes inside a loop to be represented as a single node, Netspoc recognizes nested loops: Whenever Netspoc is on a loop return path and finds a node already referencing a loop object (**Applying distances**, 16), the loop objects are compared.
+The nodes loop reference is then set to the object of the bigger loop (that is, the loop with a lower distance to `zone1`).
+Additionally, a reference to the bigger loop object is set in the `redirect` variable of the smaller (nested) loop.
+Thus, nodes of the nested loop that are not on the loop path of the bigger loop can be identified later to reset the loop reference.

-{% include image.html src="./images/setpath.png" description="Finding loops." %}
+{% include image.html src="./images/setpath.png" description="**Applying distances:** Distances to `zone1` are applied to all nodes; loops are identified and labeled with loop distances." %}

-When Netspoc is on a loop return path and reaches the exit node of the loop, a loop exit object is created and referenced in the loop variable of the exit node (Fig. x, 22).
+When Netspoc is on a loop return path and reaches the exit node of the loop, a loop exit object is created and referenced in the loop variable of the exit node (**Applying distances:**, 22).
 Like the loop object, the loop exit object stores a reference to the exit node and a distance value, which is exactly the distance value of the exit node.

-The use of different loop objects for loop nodes and loop exit nodes shows when a special topology is considered (Fig y).
+The use of different loop objects for loop nodes and loop exit nodes shows when a special topology is considered (**Cactus loops**).
 In so called cactus graphs, cycles have single nodes in common.
-When looking for paths in such graphs, it is helpful if loops sharing a single node are represented as different loops and not summarized to one: Different loop distances help to find the fastes path to `zone1`.
-When Netspoc finds a loop connecting node (Fig. y, 16) different objects for loop and loop exit allow to keep the already found (green) loop and to establish the new (orange) loop with a distance closer to `zone1`.
+When looking for paths in such graphs, it is helpful if loops sharing a single node are represented as different loops and not summarized to one:
+Different loop distances help to find the fastes path to `zone1`.
+When Netspoc finds a loop connecting node (**Cactus loops**, 16) different objects for loop and loop exit allow to keep the already found (green) loop and to establish the new (orange) loop and to preserve the different distances to `zone1`.
 Without different objects, the green loop object would have been redirected to and included in the orange loop.

-{% include image.html src="./images/setpath_obj_cactus.png" description="Finding cactus loops." %}
+{% include image.html src="./images/setpath_obj_cactus.png" description="**Cactus loops:** By attaching different loop objects to loop nodes and loop exit nodes, information about the different distances to `zone1` can be kept within the loop cluster." %}

 ### Loop preparation

-Then, Netspoc iterates over all loop nodes.
+To subsume all nodes of nested cycles within a single loop, Netspoc iterates over all loop nodes.
 If a node references a nested loop in its loop variable, the reference is reset to the top level containing loop using the information from the redirect variable of the loop object.

 Finally, Netspoc clusters all cactus graph loops by adding a reference to the exit node of the whole cluster as `cluster_exit` to all loop